 I’ve needed to document the technical architecture of the open textbook project, so thought that I’d post it here as well in case this info is useful for anyone.
 At the very least, it will make for a good read if you are suffering from insomnia late one night.

 The virtual hub for our open textbook project in BC is open.bccampus.ca, and I thought I would share a bit about the different technologies & syndication strategies at work on the site.
 It feels like we have a lot going on under the hood, and this is by no means an exhaustive description of everything.
 But at 1400 words, it’s plenty long enough.

 Almost all the work on the site has been done by one of our developer, Brad Payne, who I cannot give enough kudos to.
 I have an idea and the next day it’s done.
 If we had to rely on my hackery I am sure the entire system would have crumbled like a virtual house of cards months ago.

-Here is a silly diagram I made trying hard to visually represent the architecture of the sites.
-Silly in the sense that it follows no prescribed network or system mapping framework other than Clint’s messy mind method.
+Here is a diagram I made trying to visually represent the architecture of the sites.
+It follows no prescribed network or system mapping framework other than Clint’s messy mind method.